learn-co-curriculum/precollege-intro-software-engineering-track/day-01/lectures/intro-to-ruby/LECTURE.md

     + `puts 100/3` -- why do we get 33? math with integers produces integers and ruby typically rounds down when doing math with integers
     + PEMDAS applies
 + ***Let students do math.***
 + so how do we get decimals?
-In Ruby (and programming in general) they’re called floats.
+In Ruby (and programming in general) they're called floats.
 A math problem with one float in it will produce a float
     + puts `100 / 3.0`
-+ What happens if we do `“100” + 100?` We get an error because they’re different data types.
++ What happens if we do `"100" + 100?` We get an error because they're different data types.
 Ruby won't let us add an integer to a string
     + We can convert  data types with methods called `to_i`, `to_f`, and `to_s`
-        + `puts “100”.to_f`
+        + `puts "100".to_f`
-        + `puts “10”.to_i`
+        + `puts "10".to_i`
         + `puts 100.00.to_i`
 + ***Let students do math with floats and convert diff data types in pairs.***
-+ We’re using puts here so that we can see the output of the math problem, but what would happen if we left it off? (run same problems without puts).
-Notice we don’t see the answers.
-Ruby still did the math, but we didn’t tell it to puts the answer, so we don’t see it.
++ We're using puts here so that we can see the output of the math problem, but what would happen if we left it off? (run same problems without puts).
+Notice we don't see the answers.
+Ruby still did the math, but we didn't tell it to puts the answer, so we don't see it.
 How can we prove it?
 + VARIABLES!
 Who here has taken algebra before? ***Ask students what a variable is.*** We use variables in programming to store pieces of data.
 Variable names contain all lowercase letters.
     + `a = 1`
     + `b = 2`
     + `puts a + b`
++ Apps use variables to store data they take in from their user to clean it up (data sanitation - like the `downcase` method) before they save it to the database.
 + Variables can store all types of data, including strings
-    + `name = “Vanessa”`
+    + `name = "Vanessa"`
     + `puts name`
-    + notice we’re not typing `puts name = “vanessa”` but Ruby is actually doing that variable assignment.
-It’s doing it behind the scenes so when we type puts name, it gives us “Vanessa”
+    + notice we're not typing `puts name = "vanessa"` but Ruby is actually doing that variable assignment.
+It's doing it behind the scenes so when we type puts name, it gives us "Vanessa"
     + ***Students create 3 variables: 1 with first name, 1 with last name, 1 with age***
-+ Variable reassignment: What happens if we do `name = “danny” puts name`?
++ Variable reassignment: What happens if we do `name = "danny" puts name`?
 We reassigned the value of the variable
-+ We can’t have spaces in our variable names. what happens if we did?:`last name = “danny”`
++ We can't have spaces in our variable names. what happens if we did?:`last name = "danny"`
-    + error! ruby doesn’t know what ‘last’ is.
-It’s not data, it’s not a keyword.
-It doesn’t know what it is, so it throws an error.
+    + error! ruby doesn't know what 'last' is.
+It's not data, it's not a keyword.
+It doesn't know what it is, so it throws an error.
 Notice the error stopped the execution of our program.
-    + ERRORS AREN’T BAD!!!!! they’re breadcrumbs to your problem.
-Ruby is telling us exactly what part of our code it doesn’t understand.
+    + ERRORS AREN'T BAD!!!!! they're breadcrumbs to your problem.
+Ruby is telling us exactly what part of our code it doesn't understand.
 + How can I use those variables?
-    + `puts “My name is “ + name +  “ I am ” +  age.to_s + “ old”`
+    + `puts "My name is " + name +  " I am " +  age.to_s + " old"`
     + ***students do it too***
     + ***variable interactive practice***
 + There has to be an easier way to do this.
-That’s a lot of plus signs and keeping track of spaces..interpolation to the rescue!
+That's a lot of plus signs and keeping track of spaces..interpolation to the rescue!
-    + `“My name is #{name} #{last}.
-I am #{age} old.”`
+    + `"My name is #{name} #{last}.
+I am #{age} old."`
     + interpolation is denoted with the hashtag and curly braces.
 Between the two curly braces, our computer knows to execute ruby code. it will actually output the value stored in the variables name, last, and age instead of printing out the words name, last and age.
 + We said at the start we were going to make a little program by the end of this lesson.
 Programs usually take in information, do something to it, and then output that mutated information.
-We’ve learned how to do something to information, and how to output it, but how do we take it in?
+We've learned how to do something to information, and how to output it, but how do we take it in?
 A little method built into Ruby called gets
-    + demo a program: `puts “what is your name” gets`
+    + demo a program: `puts "what is your name" gets`
-    + notice terminal hangs to let us type in input, but then it doesn’t do anything with it. we need to be able to persist/store our input. ***What have we learned about that lets us store data?*** variables!! `name = gets puts “hello #{name}”`
+    + notice terminal hangs to let us type in input, but then it doesn't do anything with it. we need to be able to persist/store our input. ***What have we learned about that lets us store data?*** variables!! `name = gets puts "hello #{name}"`

 ## Conclusion
 Web applications follow and input-output pattern.
 You input a comment to the funny cat meme your friend put on Facebook, and it's outputted back to you in Facebook's pretty format.
 This structure is the basis of every application, and you just learned how it works.